Yoooshiaki/youtube_summarizer/README.md

 # YouTube Transcript Summarizer

-A command-line tool that takes a shortened YouTube URL, downloads the video transcript using DownSub, summarizes it with a Large Language Model (LLM), and outputs the result as a Markdown (.md) file.
+A command-line tool that takes a YouTube URL, downloads the video transcript using youtube-transcript-api, summarizes it with a Large Language Model (LLM), and outputs the result as a Markdown (.md) file.

 ## Features

-- Accepts shortened YouTube URLs (e.g., `https://youtu.be/VIDEO_ID`)
+- Accepts YouTube URLs (both shortened `youtu.be` and standard `youtube.com` formats)
-- Downloads video transcripts from DownSub.com
+- Downloads video transcripts directly from YouTube using youtube-transcript-api
 - Summarizes transcripts using OpenRouter API
 - Saves summaries as Markdown files with metadata
 - Supports multiple languages (defaults to English)